 This part of the legacy that she leaves behind, we should all strive to be known for our kindness.

-To plant a tree in memory of Donna Faye (Thompson) Medicus, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Donna Faye (Thompson) Medicus, please visit our floral store.